OlegPoljakov/Comtek-Inc-test-task/README.md

 2) Process State - received data is written backwards;
 3) Send State - data is output to consloe.

-Time of pause is taken from application.properties file.
+Pause time is taken from application.properties file.
 Pause is a task condition which is : "process and send state should take no less than N second written in application.properties file".